-Sabrent’s 256GB Rocket NVMe SSD is down to just £40 today
+Sabrent’s 256GB Rocket NVMe SSD is down to just £40 / $45 today

 - Sabrent Rocket NVMe SSD (512GB) – £64 from Amazon UK (down from £88)

-The 256GB option is particularly good value at just £40 right now, as it’s currently a couple of quid cheaper than the 250GB model of the WD Blue SN550, which will set you back £43.
+In the UK, the 256GB option is particularly good value at just £40 right now, as it’s currently a couple of quid cheaper than the 250GB model of the WD Blue SN550, which will set you back £43.
 The WD still has the edge on price when it comes to the 500GB model, though, which is currently £57, but maybe the extra 12GB you get on the Sabrent will be enough to persuade you to spend that extra £7.

 Either way, the price of the 512GB Sabrent Rocket is a welcome sight after months of being stuck at a positively extortionate £88, according to my Amazon price tracker, and it’s also the cheapest this particular drive has ever been.
 The 256GB drive, meanwhile, has been £40 before, and even dropped as low as £30 over Black Friday last year.
 Either way, this is the first time since early January that it’s fallen back down below the £50 mark.

+As for our friends in the US, Newegg also have a good deal on the 256GB model today, as you can get $5 off its usual price by entering the promo code 93XPQ83 at checkout.

-Other size capacities are available, of course, including 1TB, 2TB and a whopping 4TB if you’re feeling particularly flush, but only the 256GB and 512GB models are being discounted at the moment.
+Other size capacities are available, of course, including 1TB, 2TB and a whopping 4TB if you’re feeling particularly flush, but only the 256GB and 512GB models are being discounted in the UK at the moment, and only the former in the US.
 You’ll need to hurry, though, as these deal prices are today only, and will expire at midnight.

 Please log in to reply.